Your New Beauty Routine, Based On Your Skin Type

 Oily skin is pretty easy to spot, as your skin will get progressively oiler and greasier as the day goes on and you might find your makeup has run down your face.
 You’re more prone to clogged pores and breakouts when you have oily skin, too but to make up for it, you're skin ages much slower than those with drier skin.

-Use a cleanser that includes clay, that way it can cut through the oil your skin produced over night or use one with salicylic acid to mildly exfoliate.
+Use a cleanser that includes clay, that way it can cut through the oil your skin produced overnight or use one with salicylic acid to mildly exfoliate.
 Then use a serum with either niacinamide, salicylic acid or tea tree that will help balance your skins oil levels and continue stripping that oil down.
 Finish with a lightweight moisturizer, like a water gel, so you can still keep your skin hydrated but it won’t be too heavy either.

-Double cleanse on an evening, first with an oil cleanser then with the same cleanser you used in the morning.
+Double cleanse on an evening, first with an oil cleanser, then with the same cleanser you used in the morning.
 Use a salicylic exfoliant and finish with your water gel cream.

 If you have oily skin, use a clay mask every week or so.

 This is where it gets a bit trickier.
 If you suffer from dry skin in certain areas and oily skin in others, then you have to use different products on the certain areas which are more prone to be oily to the areas that are dry.
-Normally it’s the T-zone that’s the most oily, and the cheeks are the driest (but yours might be slightly different, if so, switch the routine around accordingly).
+Normally it’s the T-zone that’s the oiliest, and the cheeks are the driest (but yours might be slightly different, if so, switch the routine around accordingly).

 You can either use a gel or a lotion-based cleanser, whichever takes your fancy.
-The use hyaluronic serum where your skin is the driest, then finish with a lightweight water gel moisturizer all over.
+Then use hyaluronic serum where your skin is the driest, then finish with a lightweight water gel moisturizer all over.

 Cleanse with the same cleanser you used in the morning, and tone with salicylic acid where your skin is oily.
 The apply hyaluronic acid where you have dry skin, and finish with a water gel cream.